davidnunez/ARTG-2260-Fall-2015/01-introduction-getting-started-drawing/README.md

     - Experience in Programming (if any)
     - A couple sentences about what you are interested in vis a vis art & design, generally (doesn't have to be related to programming at all), and iff you have a portfolio or other way I can see your work, please include a link (I'm always impressed by what students are doing)!
     - A couple sentences about what you want to get out of this course.
+    - How was the first class for you?
+Too fast?
+Too slow?
+Not what you were expecting?
+Help me make this semester useful for you.

 1. Get setup with course infrastructure: